-Before you begin browsing, check the measurements of your bathroom and make a scale plan.
-Include elements that will affect your design, such as window positions and heights, external walls – and therefore drainage – and door openings.
+If you're wondering how to design a bathroom, before you begin browsing ideas, check the measurements of your bathroom and make a scale plan.
+Include elements that will affect your design, such as window positions and heights, external walls, drainage and door openings.

 'For a separate shower and bath, plus toilet and basin, we’d suggest a bathroom of at least 1.7m x 3m.
 Almost all bathrooms require compromises.
 If you want a large, luxurious shower, prepare to settle for a small vanity.
 Prioritizing your preferences is a good place to start.'

 To help with the bathroom layout ideas for your space, we have gathered some beautiful bathrooms for inspiration, as well as speaking to the experts to find out what works best when planning the layout for your bathroom.

 1. Make the most out of natural light

 Having lots of natural light in the home is not only good for your mindset and physical health, it can make a room feel more inviting, relaxing and functional.

 For your bathroom layout ideas, positioning key pieces, such as a sink, bathtub or mirror, near a window can make your bathroom routine feel more refreshing and uplifting, as well as helping you to save on using artificial light at certain times of the day.

 In this bathroom by Neptune, the basin has been placed so it faces the window – a common design idea often used for kitchen Feng Shui ideas.
 This layout idea embraces the natural light that floods into the bathroom space by positioning an essential, everyday bathroom appliance near the window.

 Great for large bathroom ideas, creating a room within a room can establish a beautiful, zoned bathroom space.

 With luxurious shower designs surging in popularity, from walk in shower ideas to unique walk in shower tile ideas, when planning your bathroom layout, why not section off your shower space to create a luxurious, spa-like layout in your own home.